martre3/HW_GIT/README.md

 Homework task has been started.
-This is a master branch
+This is a branch to merge to